 - 1. Several days prior to the day of testing, review this Test Administration Manual.
 Pay special attention to Part III Student Confidentiality and Part IV Test Security. - 2.
-Review your notes from 2012-13 Test Administration training.
+Review your notes from Test Administration training.
 Immediately contact your School Test Coordinator (STC) if you have not been trained this year. - 3.
-If administering Online Writing, review the OAKS Online Test Administrator User Guide to ensure familiarity with both the TA and student interfaces.

-- Minimize interruptions or disturbances during testing by posting a TESTING PLEASE DO NOT DISTURB sign while testing is in progress. - 5.
+If administering Online Writing, review the OAKS Online Test Administrator User Guide to ensure familiarity with both the TA and student interfaces. - 4.
+Minimize interruptions or disturbances during testing by posting a TESTING PLEASE DO NOT DISTURB sign while testing is in progress. - 5.
 Plan time for make-up testing for students who are absent for any portion of the regular testing period.
 Every effort must be made to ensure that all students have an opportunity to complete the assessment. - 6.
 For both the paper-based and online tests, be sure to keep all paper copies of notes or drafts of student work securely stored between sessions (locked in a room that can only be entered with a key or keycard).
-All individuals with access to secure storage should sign an Assurance of Test Security form located in Part IV Test Security. - 7.
+All individuals with access to secure storage should sign an Assurance of Test Security form located in Part IV - Test Security.
+For students developing their response using a word processing program (not the Online Writing student response screen), ensure the student's work is saved securely in a manner that is only accessible by the student in a properly supervised, secure test environment.
+One example would be to save the response to a flash drive that is collected and securely stored by the TA.
+Saving the student work to a student's network account is not considered secure if the student can access it outside of the test environment. - 7.
 For students taking the paper-based Writing Performance Assessment, the final copy must not exceed the space provided in the writing response folder, except for one additional paragraph to complete a thought begun on the previous page, not to exceed one half of a page.
 Students may not draw additional lines between the existing lines of the response folder to circumvent space limitations.
 For students using an additional sheet of paper to complete a thought, please note that the student will need to write the last six digits of the barcode located at the top of page 1 of the response folder onto the top left hand corner of the additional page.
 For students taking the online Writing Performance Assessment or using computer technology to produce their final drafts, the final copy must not exceed 850 words. - 8.
-Be sure that students know that papers may be disqualified from scoring under the following conditions: - The paper is written in the form of a poem or play - The paper includes extreme violence or profanity, well beyond usual community standards for school writing - The paper is "borrowed" or plagiarized from another source and that source is not identified - The paper does not respond to the provided topic - The paper is too long (more than the space provided in your response folder) or very short - The writing is too small or unreadable
+Be sure that students know that papers may be disqualified from scoring under the following conditions: - The paper is written in the form of a poem or play

+- The paper includes extreme violence or profanity, well beyond usual community standards for school writing - The paper is "borrowed" or plagiarized from another source and that source is not identified - The paper does not respond to the provided topic - The paper is too long (more than the space provided in your response folder) or very short - The writing is too small or unreadable

 These conditions are also listed inside the response folder for paper-based tests or the prompt selection screen for online tests.
-Papers that are written on a topic other than one of the prompts presented to that student will NOT be scored, and will not count toward participation or meeting the standards.
+Papers that are written on a topic other than one of the prompts presented to that student will NOT be scored, and will not count toward meeting the standards.